Family Therapy for Addiction Treatment

 - Learning self-assessment techniques to understand individual needs and family relationships.

-Another benefit for some families is discovering unmet mental health needs.
-This may be true for the individual with an addiction or other family members.
+One benefit of family therapy for some families is discovering unmet mental health needs.
+This may be true for the individual with an addiction or their family members.
 A co-occurring mental health disorder often causes a person to seek substances for relief or to self-medicate.
 But this can often spiral into addiction and eventually needing treatment for both mental illness and substance abuse.
+Family therapy can help identify and address mental health problems that may contribute to substance use, ensuring that co-occurring issues are properly managed as part of recovery from addiction.

 Who is a Candidate for Family Therapy?